What is effort reporting?

 - Effort reporting presentation slides

-- Instructions on how to work with salary caps
+- Working with salary caps

 - UNR Effort Reporting Policy